iiasa/CWatM/docu/data.rst

 | z: vertical coordinate
 | S: source sink term [T-1]

 With the simplification the 1D Richard equation e.g.  flow of soil moisture is entirely gravitu-driven and matrix potential gradient is zero this implies a flow tha tis always in downward direction at a rate that equals the conductivity of the soil.
 The relationship can now be described with the model of Mualem (1976) [#]_ and with the van Genuchten model (1980) [#]_ equation.
+Please find a full description of the modeled soil processes in `Burek et al. 2020 <https://gmd.copernicus.org/articles/13/3267/2020>`_

 :math:`K(\Theta) = K_s(\frac{\Theta - \Theta_r}{\Theta_s - \Theta_r})^{0.5} \lbrace 1-[1-(\frac{\Theta - \Theta_r}{\Theta_s - \Theta_r})^{1/m}]^{m} \rbrace^{2}`  (Van Genuchten equation)